gnello/in-memory-file-storage-server/doc/filesystem.md

 can be written without additional concerns.
 If the file is locked, then the writing will fail.

 #### Write a file that is locked, but we own the lock
-In this case, no other threads can write the file because of the lock, that means that his reference count is equal to one, that is only the invoking thread have opened it.
+In this case, no other threads can write the file because of the lock, that means that his reference list contains only the invoking thread.
 Thus, the file can be written without additional concerns.

 ### Close a file
 ```c